Salvation Series 2 Why?

 By the way, the “spirit of man” is different from the “Spirit of God” that Jesus died for and resurrected for us to receive (“to in-dwell in us“) by grace and out of love by the Father.
 In a computer analogy, the Spirit of God can be equivalent to the “operating system“(O.S.), without whose power nothing can be “energized” or empowered.

 In summary, when Adam was created, he came from the “dust of the ground”, matter and “flesh“.
 Being sinless from the time of creation originally, does not confer in him eternal life as we were created “flesh-composed“.
+One can still die without sinning, just because we are mortal beings.
 In fact, and because of his sin, Adam was driven out of the garden of Eden and prevented from “eating the fruit from the tree of life”, signifying our natural composition is devoid of eternal life.
 As such, much like any “matter“, our body ages, deteriorates and has “expiration date”, being mortal.
 What is “born of flesh is flesh and that what is born of the spirit is spirit“(John 3:6).
 Also, in 1 Cor 15:44,46 “There is a natural body, and there is a spiritual body…Howbeit that was not first which is spiritual, but that which is natural; and afterwards that which is spiritual.” (the “natural” body is first – and the “spiritual” body is second.)
 The nature of our body-composition from creation is subject to decay and “first death/reversible“.
 At death, the spirit/psyche of man goes back to God, while the body is buried in the grave(hades).

 Being “flesh“, the living body/soul, is “weak” (Matt.
 26:41) and needs to be strengthened by the in-dwelling of the Holy Spirit from God.
 History of man shows the weakness of man to succumb to temptation.
 From, Adam, Noah, Abraham, Saul, David, even chosen people were overcome by evil.
 We all need the power given by God through the Holy Spirit.
 Changing us from this weakness requires “renewal or re-creating” of our ” natural weak self”, to have the “mind of Christ”.